GTPB/CPANG19/pages/mhc.md

 We have also provided you a different set of reds for the individual HG002 in the path `/media/gtpb_shared_drive/To_Participant/MHC/HG002`.
 This folder contains CCS reads and ultralong ONT reads for the MHC region of this individual.
 The reads are split by haplotype using trio binning and phasing.
 The files `*.H1.*` contains reads from the first haplotype, `*.H2.*` from the second haplotype and `*.untagged.*` contains reads which could not be confidently assigned to a haplotype.

 The reference alles for each HLA gene are in `/media/gtpb_shared_drive/To_Participant/MHC/IMGT_alleles`.
 The alleles are grouped per gene, containing either genomice sequence (`*_gen.fasta`), coding sequences (`*_nuc.fasta`) and protein sequences (`*_prot.fasta`).
+Use these to establish HLA genotypes for each genome.

+The GRCh38 ALTs (alternative haplotypes) for the MHC are provided in `/media/gtpb_shared_drive/To_Participant/MHC/MHC.fa.gz`.
+These can be used as the basis for a reference model of the MHC.

 <br/>